mwcproject/mwc-qt-wallet/DOC/cold_wallet.md

     ![](cold_wallet_images/node_in_sync.png)

-Until your node finished syncing, 'Save Blockchain Data' and 'Publish Transaction' will be disabled.
+Until your node finishes syncing, 'Save Blockchain Data' and 'Publish Transaction' will be disabled.

 4) You can select the Node network from the Configuration menu.